-The Rural Residency Planning and Development Program provides grants to develop new rural residency programs or Rural Training Tracks (RTT) in family medicine, internal medicine, and psychiatry to support expansion of the physician workforce in rural areas.
+The Rural Residency Planning and Development Program provides grants to develop newly accredited, sustainable rural residency programs in family medicine, internal medicine, public health, general preventive medicine, psychiatry, general surgery, and obstetrics/gynecology.
+The overall goal of the program is to support expansion of the physician workforce in rural communities.

-- Have the ability and a structured plan to track residents’ career outcomes after graduation to determine retention in rural communities
+- Track residents' career outcomes post-graduation, including retention in rural communities

 - Rural hospitals

-- Rural community-based ambulatory patient care centers including Federally Qualified Health Centers, community mental health centers, and Rural Health Clinics
+- Rural community-based ambulatory patient care centers including Rural Health Clinics

-- Health centers operated by the Indian Health service, an Indian tribe or tribal organization, or an urban Indian organization
+- Health centers operated by a tribe, tribal organization, or an urban Indian organization

-- Entities such as faith-based and community-based organizations, capable of carrying out the project activities
+- Faith-based and community-based organizations that are capable of carrying out the grant activities